-After several attempts to instigate policies with parliament, Irish writer Johnathan Swift channeled his ire into a satirical pamphlet that depicted child-eating as the only viable solution to the country's famine.
+After several attempts to instigate policies with parliament, Irish writer Jonathan Swift channeled his ire into A Modest Proposal, a satirical pamphlet that posited child-eating as the only viable solution to the country's famine.

 Zora Neale Hurston’s Interviews With Cudjo Lewis Set To Be Published After 80 Years

 Her book chronicles the life of Cudjo Lewis, the last surviving slave from the last slave ship to bring Africans to the United States.

 Neal Cassady’s Life May Have Been More Interesting Than The Characters He Inspired

 His story inspired several writers to base characters on him, but Neal Cassady's life hardly needed embellishment.

 Behind The Pages Of “Out of Africa” And Karen Blixen’s Life In Kenya